from The Open University

 Headline news scares about stolen or missing data are becoming a frequent occurrence.
 This free course, An introduction to information security, discusses the importance of protecting information.
 Organisations are relying more and more heavily on computers to store sensitive corporate and customer information and this OpenLearn course gives an overview of information security management systems.

-By the end of this unit you should have developed an understanding of:
+By the end of this course you should have developed an understanding of:

 - how you select appropriate techniques to tackle and solve problems in the discipline of information security management;

 - why security and its management are important for any modern organisation;

 - how an information security management system should be planned, documented, implemented and improved, according to the BSi standard on information security management.

 - Current section: Introduction